-[Amended by Ord. #674 11/16/09]
+[Amended by Ord. # 674 11/16/09]

-- It shall be the responsibility of the owner to use reasonable care to maintain preserved trees.
-1 Trees preserved under this section may only be removed if an application for removal permit under Section 4.610.10(01)(H) has been approved.
+- 1. It shall be the responsibility of the owner to use reasonable care to maintain preserved trees.
+Trees preserved under this section may only be removed if an application for removal permit under Section 4.610.10(01)(H) has been approved.
 Required mitigation for removal shall be replacement with the number of trees credited to the preserved and removed tree. - 2.
 Within five years of occupancy and upon notice from the City, the property owner shall replace any preserved tree that cannot be maintained due to disease or damage, or hazard or nuisance as defined in Chapter 6 of this code.
 The notice shall be based on complete information provided by an arborist Replacement with the number of trees credited shall occur within one (1) growing season of notice.

-Response: As shown on Sheet L1.00 and described in Appendix D, there are 46 trees on the site and five (5) trees will be protected on site; three (3) additional trees will be protected off-site.
-Per the calculations above and shown in Table 3 below, 20 tree credits are provided by protected trees.
-Tree easements will be placed on Lots 1, 5, and 6 to preserve the root crowns oof protected trees in the back yards of these lots.
-Additional protections are outlined in the Tree Plan included as Appendix D.
+Response: As shown on Sheet L1.00 and described in Appendix E, there are 104 trees on the site; 38 trees are proposed for removal, and 76 are to be preserved.
+Per the calculations above and shown in Table 5 below, 147 tree credits are provided by protected trees.